 10 Common Mistakes People Make When Brewing Pu Erh Tea

-Discover the ultimate wellness experience with our premium Pu Erh tea collection—available in both ripe and raw varieties!
+Shop our premium Pu Erh tea collection—available in both ripe and raw varieties!

 Pu erh tea, a beloved traditional Chinese beverage, offers a unique flavor profile and potential health benefits.
 Many tea enthusiasts are drawn to its rich, earthy taste and the art of brewing it.
 We've noticed that even experienced tea drinkers sometimes make mistakes when preparing pu erh, which can affect its taste and enjoyment.